Who We Are

 Simin Salarpour

 Simin, the Stargazer of the Desert, holds a PhD in astrophysics and a master's degree in cosmology.
-Fascinated by the universe's evolution and the secrets of black holes, she explores the interplay between celestial giants and geodetic measurements on Earth.
-As a science communicator, Simin guides captivating radio astronomy tours, igniting the wonder of the cosmos in children's hearts.
-Beyond her love for astronomy, she finds joy in dancing, movies, and helping others.
+While her fascination with the universe's evolution and the secrets of black holes persists, she has transitioned her career towards the renewable energy industry, driven by her deep care for our planet.
+As a science communicator, Simin translates complex scientific concepts into engaging narratives for diverse audiences.
+Beyond her love for astronomy, she finds joy in dancing, watching movies, and helping others.
 Simin's editorial and co-hosting roles for TWICS, including the space mini-series, showcase her dedication to expanding scientific knowledge and empowering a new generation of aspiring astronomers to reach for the stars.

 Production Team and Co-Host